charlesreid1/spots/Revamp.md

 revamp:

-oauth app
+- oauth app

-authenticates with flask dance
+- authenticates with flask dance

-creates list of playlists, with checkboxes
+- creates list of playlists, with checkboxes

-export button will export site
+- export button will export site

+what should spots be able to do?
+- core functionality: master list of playlists
+- script: spotify client -> (master list) -> master list json
+- script: master list json -> (master list) -> spots static site
+- fancy pager: panes/views of master list json (for editing)